Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

-Overall, TreeRing~\cite{wen2023tree} is a training-free method that outperforms these fine-tuning-based methods.
-However, a significant limitation is that TreeRing is a zero-bit scheme, meaning that it can only indicate the presence of a watermark, not embed a specific message~\cite{gunnPRC}.
-Furthermore, it has been observed that TreeRing can introduce significant deviations from the Gaussian latent distribution, which may reduce image quality and variability.
-To mitigate the aforementioned limitations, Ci et al.~\cite{ci2024ringid} introduced RingID.
-This is a multi-key watermarking technique that utilizes multi-channel heterogeneous watermarks, enabling the embedding of several watermark types into distinct channels of the initial noise.
-They integrated an improved TreeRing pattern with a Gaussian noise in the implementation.
-The watermark in RingID has the same distribution as the initial noise, providing theoretically unlimited capacity and significant resilience against non-geometric attacks.
+where $w$ serves as a binary circular mask that determines the watermark embedding locations.
+Although TreeRing is a zero-bit watermarking scheme without an explicitly defined message or codeword, the structured nature of $w$ allows it to be interpreted as an approximate codeword, guiding the construction of the watermark signal. $c_K(w) \in \mathbb{C}^{|w|}$ is sampled in a complex space.
+Then, $\mathsf{Gen}$ uses $\mathbf{z}^w_T$ to generate the watermarked image $I_w$.
+The TreeRing's watermark extraction and verification relies on reconstructing the initial latent using DDIM inversion, and the detection score $S$ in $\mathsf{Verify}$ can be computed as follows:

-Yang et al.~\cite{yang2024gaussian} proposed Gaussian Shading, a method that introduces a noise sampling strategy referred to as \textit{Distribution-Preserving Sampling}.
-The fundamental principle is to generate the watermarked initial noise latent $\mathbf{z}_T^w$ while mathematically ensuring that its overall statistical distribution matches that of standard Gaussian noise.
-Specifically, the method encodes watermark information into the initial noise by partitioning the probability space of a standard Gaussian distribution into multiple equally probable micro-intervals and using the watermark bits as indices to sample a value within each corresponding interval precisely.
-This ensures that the sampled noise both carries the embedded watermark and statistically conforms to the standard Gaussian distribution.
-Besides, Yang et al. extended their work in Gaussian Shading$++$~\cite{yang2025gaussian}, which addresses key management challenges by allowing a fixed watermark key to generate pseudorandom bitstreams across multiple generations.
+TreeRing~\cite{wen2023tree} is a training-free watermarking method that demonstrates superior performance compared to fine-tuning-based approaches.
+However, TreeRing is a zero-bit watermarking scheme, meaning it can only indicate the presence of a watermark.
+Moreover, studies have shown that TreeRing introduces deviations from the standard Gaussian distribution, which may degrade image quality and reduce generation diversity.
+To address these limitations, Ci \textit{et al.}~\cite{ci2024ringid} proposed RingID, a multi-key watermarking technique that employs multi-channel heterogeneous watermarks, allowing multiple TreeRing-like watermark types to be embedded into distinct channels of the initial noise.
+Their implementation integrates an enhanced TreeRing pattern with Gaussian noise, resulting in a watermark whose distribution aligns with that of the original noise.
+This design provides theoretically unlimited capacity and strong resilience against non-geometric attacks.